Anshul619/HLD-System-Designs/src/2_AWSComponents/5_MessageBrokerServices/AmazonEventBridge.md

 - Using Amazon EventBridge, we can build [event-driven applications at scale](../../1_HLDDesignComponents/1_MicroServicesSOA) across AWS, existing systems, or SaaS applications.
 - [Guide to archive Amazon EventBridge events & replay those later.](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-archive-event.html)

-# What is Amazon EventBridge rules?
+# What are Amazon EventBridge rules?
 - [An event bridge rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html) matches incoming events and sends them to targets for processing.
 - A single rule can send an event to multiple targets, which then run in parallel.
 - Rules are based either on an event pattern or a schedule.